ZhangYiJiang/puppies-and-chocolate/src/templates/story.md

 “I would not continue shouting if I were you.”

-- You touch your own throat. | You felt your own blood and it sting to the touch. {32}
+- You touch your own throat. | You felt your own blood and it stings to the touch. {32}

 ---